notoriousbfg/runny/README.md

 }
 ```

-Lastly, one can specify the shell you'd prefer to use with the `config` keyword.
+Lastly, you can specify the shell you'd prefer to use with the `config` keyword.
 ```
 config {
     shell "/bin/bash"